 Rating: 4.6 (total: 457+)

-If you need to weld stainless without a MIG or TIG setup, these E308L stick electrodes are a practical option to keep around.
-They produce a fairly self-cleaning bead that’s handy on exhaust work, tubing and small repairs where surface finish matters.
+If you need to weld stainless without MIG or TIG, these E308L sticks are a practical option.
+They produce a self-cleaning bead, which is handy on exhaust, tubing, and repairs where finish matters.
+The 14″ length and stick format suit field jobs or awkward pieces that are hard to position under a TIG torch.

 What People Say